DRL-Based Beam Positioning for LEO Satellite Constellations with Weighted Least Squares: System Model

 \subsection{Observation Model}

-In conventional beam-intersection methods, the UT location is inferred from the overlap of beam coverage regions.
-To build a unified and analytically tractable model, we define a set of differentiable measurements $\bm{z}\in\mathbb{R}^{M}$ that depend on the geometric distances between $\bm{x}$ and the beam centers $\{\bm{c}_i\}$.
-For the $i$-th beam, a pseudorange-like measurement is modeled as
+In conventional multi-satellite positioning, the UT location is inferred from multiple range-like measurements collected from visible satellites.
+To build a unified and analytically tractable model, we define a set of differentiable measurements $\bm{z}\in\mathbb{R}^{M}$ that depend on the geometric distances between $\bm{x}$ and the satellite positions $\{\bm{s}_i\}$.
+For satellite $i$, a pseudorange-like measurement is modeled as

-where $b$ represents the receiver clock bias and $n_i \sim \mathcal{N}(0,\sigma_i^2)$ is zero-mean Gaussian noise whose variance reflects the effective SNR of beam~$i$.
+where $b$ is the receiver clock bias and $n_i\sim\mathcal{N}(0,\sigma_i^2)$ is zero-mean Gaussian noise whose variance reflects the effective link quality of satellite~$i$.
+To incorporate residual Doppler, we model an equivalent reliability penalty on the range-like measurement.
+Specifically, we define an \emph{effective} SINR as

+where $\kappa$ is a scaling parameter controlling the Doppler-induced reliability penalty.
+The measurement noise variance is modeled as

+where $\sigma_0^2$ is a nominal noise level, $\kappa$ controls the Doppler-induced penalty strength, and $T_p$ denotes the pilot integration time used for pilot correlation/averaging within one epoch.
+This model captures that residual Doppler degrades pilot correlation quality and thus reduces the reliability of range-like measurements, which is directly reflected in the WLS weighting.

 Linearizing the pseudorange-like measurements in \eqref{eq:pseudo} at a reference $\bm{x}_0$ yields